AmaanKhan63/Data-Structures/README.md

 c.
 Reverse k groups in linked list
 d.
 Cycle detection in linked list
 e.
 Interleave first and second half of Linked List

+> Binary Tree
+a.
+Traversals of Binary Tree
+b.
+Height of Binary Tree
+c.
+Diameter of Binary Tree
+d.
+Max, Min from Binary Tree